-Brazilian Navigation Companies (EBNs) are no longer required to own their own fleet and the bareboat charter of foreign vessels will be allowed.
+Brazilian Navigation Companies (EBNs) will be allowed to bareboat charter foreign vessels, as well as time charter vessels from their foreign fully owned subsidiaries or foreign fully owned subsidiaries of other EBNs.
 Chartering is subject to the provisions of the Cabotage Act.
-Among other new rules, EBNs are now permitted to charter foreign vessels without the need for proof of tonnage.
+Among other new rules, EBNs are now permitted to charter foreign vessels without the need for proof of correlated Brazilian tonnage.
 Under the previous regime, EBNs' ability to charter foreign vessels was limited by ANTAQ Regulations.